yabata/prodyn/doc/prodyn.rst

   :param X: state vector with all possible state combinations
   :param int t: current timestep
-  :param cst: any type of variable that is directly passed to the system function and can be used inside the system function
+  :param cst: any type of variable that is directly passed to the system function
+    and can be used inside the system function
-  :param srs: any type of variable that is directly passed to the system function and can be used inside the system function
+  :param srs: any type of variable that is directly passed to the system function
+    and can be used inside the system function
-  :param Data: pandas DataFrame that contains the results from the previously calculated timesteps.
+  :param Data: pandas DataFrame that contains the results from the previously
+    calculated timesteps.
 It can be accessed in the same way as the result data (see :ref:`Accessing the results`)

+  :return: **cost** for getting to following state **x_j** and additional **data**

-  :return: cost: cost to go vector, containg the costs gor every possible state combination when applying decision u at the current timestep t, 1-D numpy array with the same number of elements as possible state combinations in X
+        * cost: cost to go vector, containg the costs gor every possible state combination when applying decision u at the current timestep t, 1-D numpy array with the same number of elements as possible state combinations in X
-  :return: x_j: calculated following states of each state in X, numpy array with the same shape as X,
+        * x_j: calculated following states of each state in X, numpy array with the same shape as X.
-  :return: data: pandas DataFrame allowing to store additional parameters in the result DataFrame **Data**, which will also be an input for the system function in the following timestep.
+        * data: pandas DataFrame allowing to store additional parameters in the result DataFrame **Data**, which will also be an input for the system function in the following timestep.

   The inputs **cst** and **srs** are parameters that are an input to the DP